binaykumar8467/binaykumar8467/README.md

 ### 🎓 College Placement Management System
 A full-stack web application designed to manage and streamline the college placement process.
-It includes multiple user roles such as Student, Admin, and TPO with secure authentication.
+It includes multiple user roles such as Student and TPO with secure authentication.
 The system provides dashboards, manages placement data, and uses MongoDB for efficient data storage.

 ---